$50,000 to Make Ceramics? Here's Where Every Dollar Went

 What I Didn't Include

-Rent and utilities (I have a home studio and home office, so a percentage of both is deductible), health insurance, and car expenses.
-Add those in and you're looking at closer to $50,000 for the full picture.
+Rent and utilities (I have a home studio and home office, so a percentage of both is deductible as a ceramics business tax deduction), health insurance, and car expenses.
+If you're a ceramic artist working from a home studio, don't overlook these — they're legitimate deductions that most people miss.
+Add them in and you're looking at closer to $50,000 for the full picture.

 Running a ceramics business is not just buying clay.
 But it is, genuinely, the most fulfilling thing I've ever done — and knowing the real numbers helps me make better decisions, charge what I'm worth, and keep building something sustainable.